LauraCabrera/LauraCabrera.github.io/about.markdown

 ## Research

-My research focus on the use of machine learning and non-invasive technologies, such as wearable and embedded devices, video cameras or physiological sensors; to understand human social behavior, monitor health, and overall improve people's quality of life.
+My research focuses on the use of machine learning and non-invasive technologies, such as wearable and embedded devices, video cameras or physiological sensors; to understand human social behavior, monitor health, and overall improve people's quality of life.
 I love to work in the interdisciplinary world that fuses hardware with software, and is motivated by social or natural sciences (e.g. medicine or psychology).

 ## Education